RIM to introduce new BlackBerry 10 devices on January 30

 RIM's stock has fallen more than 90 percent from a peak of over $148 in 2008.
 But at Friday's close, the shares were up about 20 percent over the last two months on signs that the BlackBerry 10 devices are finally likely to make it to market.

-(Reporting by Euan Rocha; Editing by Lisa Von Ahn, Janet Guttsman and Andre Grenon)
+(Reporting by Euan Rocha; Editing by Lisa Von Ahn and Janet Guttsman)